 At R&B, we want to toast our whiskies with as many people as we can, and that includes novices, enthusiasts, and whisky ‘connoisseurs’ alike.
 Whether you’re just starting out on your whisky journey, or you’re well versed, raise a glass of the good stuff with us.

 We know there’s a lot to keep up with, so we created our Slàinte Club.
-Join online to receive not only R&B news, but when the whisky comes you’ll have the first chance to pre-order Raasay While We Wait and the new Borders Single Grain limited batch releases.
-You’ll also receive Slàinte Club exclusive offers and discounts right to your email inbox.
-If you fancy something a little extra, take a look at our Na Tùsairean Club as well.
+Join online to receive not only news, but you’ll have the first chance to pre-order all new releases and enjoy exclusive offers right to your email inbox.
+If you fancy something a little extra, take a look at our exclusive 10-year membership to Na Tùsairean Club as well.

-So, become a member and wait with us until September when we can toast slàinte mhath with dram in hand!
+So, become a member and toast slàinte mhath – or slàinte mhòr with us!